| Six Sigma/Continuous

 waste.
 If your business has expenses of $10,000,000

 per year $2,300,000 is does nothing for you.
+An effective way to get this money back

 is to make an effort to improve quality of products,